trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 ![](images/volume_type_report.png)

-*Figure: Sample pdf for Volume based flexible report*
+*Figure: Sample pdf for Volume based custom report*

 ## Traffic Chart Report

 A Traffic Chart Report in Trisul is a graphical representation of network traffic volume over a specified time period.
 It displays the amount of data transmitted (in bytes or packets) across the network, allowing you to visualize traffic patterns, trends, and anomalies.
 This kind of report is used to provide bandwidth report for several metrics in the form of colourful charts.

-To create a traffic chart report, Click *Traffic Chart* Report from the option button against the report name under all the flexible reports.
+To create a traffic chart report, Click *Traffic Chart* Report from the option button against the report name under all the custom reports.
 You will find the following dialog box to fill in.

 ![](images/trafficchartreport.png)